 In the top of the ninth, the Sox scored two runs thanks to Jim Landis’ bases-loaded hit.
 (Jim McAnany had broken up the no-hitter with a single leading off the inning.)

 Wynn closed down New York in the last of the frame, matching Terry’s two hits allowed, and the Sox had a 2-0 win.

 In a game at Comiskey Park against the Yankees, Carlton Fisk notched his 2,000th career hit.
-It came in the first inning on a single to center off of former teammate Dave LaPoint.
-He’d have three for the evening in the 7-3 win, along with an RBI and a run scored.
-At the time he, Fisk was the 173rd player ever to reach 2,000 hits.
+He’d have three for the evening, in the 7-3 White Sox win.

-Jim Thome drove in seven runs for the first time in his long career, clocking a three-run homer in the fifth inning and a grand slam in the sixth in a 12-8 defeat of the Orioles.
+Jim Thome drove in seven runs for the first time in his long career, clocking a grand slam and a three-run homer in a 12-8 defeat of the Orioles.